Skip to main content

 The Pillar of Sovereignty

 Without this first step, you are essentially a tourist in your own house.
-Too many guitarists rely strictly on visual patterns, geometric boxes, and a paint-by-numbers approach to scales.
-The moment they exit their comfort zone, they are lost in the woods.
+Too many guitarists rely strictly on moving visual patterns, geometric boxes, and a paint-by-numbers approach to scales without knowing the actual terrain.

 2. You have to know the rules before you can break them.